dromara/fast-request/README.md

 The plugin UI references [Paw](https://paw.cloud/)

-If you think this plugin help you, please **Star** project, and also welcome to provide excellent pull request
+If you think this plugin help you, please **🌟Star** project, and also welcome to provide excellent pull request

 ![example](./screenshot/example.gif)